leangjia/blender_docs/manual/addons/render/copy_settings.rst

 I had to manually set all other scenes' preview scale -- long and boring.
 And even worse, I often forgot to put them back to full resolution before final rendering!

-So, with this add-on, I just have to set the preview scale in the main scene, enable or disable anti-aliasing, and hit *Copy Render Settings*!
+So, with this add-on, I just have to set the preview scale in the main scene, enable or disable :term:`Anti-aliasing`, and hit *Copy Render Settings*!

 Activation